Hungary's Orban ready to 'occupy' Brussels to bring EU change | Politics

 Hungary's Orban ready to 'occupy' Brussels to bring EU change

-Hungary's Prime Minister Viktor Orban said on Friday he was ready to march to Brussels and "occupy" the European Union's centre in order to "defend Hungary's freedom and sovereignty", ahead of European Parliament elections later this year.
+Hungary's Prime Minister Viktor Orban said on Friday he was ready to march to Brussels and "occupy" the heart of the EU ahead of European Parliament elections, while opposition parties held anti-government rallies across Budapest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)